aoirint/QuickPurchaseCompany/assets/README.md

 - Purchase items after starting landing on a moon

 The dropship will arrive as usual on that moon in these cases.

+You can change the first day behavior in configuration if your first day is eclipsed or you are using a mod like [stormytuna/EclipseOnly](https://thunderstore.io/c/lethal-company/p/stormytuna/EclipseOnly/).

 ### Already purchased items before the conditions are met.
 Will they be delivered directly to the ship?